BP Faces $17.5B Q2 Hit - CFO

 The coronavirus pandemic drove the price of oil to less than $20 a barrel; it has since recovered and was trading around $38 a barrel at the time of publication.

-BP CEO Bernard Looney said in February that the company set out to become a net zero company by 2050 or sooner.
+BP CEO Bernard Looney said in February that the company set out to become a net-zero carbon company by 2050 or sooner.

 “As part of that process, we have been reviewing our price assumptions over a longer horizon.
 That work has been informed by the COVID-19 pandemic, which increasingly looks as if it will have an enduring economic impact,” the CEO said in a statement.